Tian Tian (female giant panda): Pregnancies

-When in China Tian Tian, successfully gave birth to twins on 7 August 2009.
+While she was in China, Tian Tian successfully gave birth to twins on 7 August 2009.
 The male cub was named Shen Wei and the female Bo Si.

-After her arrival at Edinburgh Zoo she had an unsuccessful mating season in 2012.

-In April 2013 Royal Zoological Society of Scotland performed on her the first artificial insemination procedure on a giant panda in the UK.
-They later confirm that Tian Tian had become pregnant, but most likely reabsorbed the foetus late term.

-On 12 August 2014 Iain Valentine, Director of Giant Pandas for the Royal Zoological Society of Scotland, announced that a second implantation had taken place, she was pregnant and birth was expected around the end of August 2014.
-On 22 September 2014 Edinburgh Zoo announced that she was no longer pregnant.

-On 26 March 2015 it was announced that a third artificial insemination had taken place but by August 2015 it was believed she had lost the cub.

-In October 2015 scientists said they were exploring cloning the pandas at Edinburgh Zoo.
+Yang Guang was not the father.
+After her arrival at Edinburgh Zoo, she had an unsuccessful mating season around April 2012.
+In April 2013, the Royal Zoological Society of Scotland artificially inseminated her, making it the first artificial insemination procedure on a giant panda in the UK.
+They later confirmed that Tian Tian had become pregnant, but most likely reabsorbed the foetus late term.
+She was artificially inseminated with the semen from other pandas, such as Bao Bao, since Yang Guang did not have enough semen available for Tian Tian.
+On 12 August 2014, Iain Valentine, Director of Giant Pandas for the Royal Zoological Society of Scotland, announced that a second implantation had taken place and that she was pregnant.
+The birth was expected around the end of August 2014.
+On 22 September 2014, Edinburgh Zoo announced that she was no longer pregnant.
+On 26 March 2015, it was announced that a third artificial insemination had taken place but by August 2015, it was believed she had lost the cub.
+In October 2015, scientists said they were exploring cloning the pandas at Edinburgh Zoo.

-On 24 August 2017 it was revealed that Edinburgh Zoo had believed she was pregnant again after being artificially inseminated for the fifth time in 2016.
-The expected date for a birth was as early as 25 August 2017 although the Zoo said was hard to predict and the panda breeding season can last until late September.
+On 24 August 2017, it was revealed that Edinburgh Zoo had believed she was pregnant again after being artificially inseminated for the fifth time in 2016.
+The expected date for a birth was as early as 25 August 2017, although the Zoo said that it was hard to predict and that the panda breeding season can last until late September.
 On 11 September 2017, the Zoo said that Tian Tian was not pregnant and her hormone levels had returned to normal.

-In the media

-The coverage of Tian Tian's pregnancies at Edinburgh Zoo became so widespread that BBC Radio 4 current affairs programme PM broadcast satirical daily "Possible Panda Pregnancy Update[s]".
+The coverage of Tian Tian's pregnancies at Edinburgh Zoo became so widespread that PM, a current affairs programme by BBC Radio 4, broadcast satirical daily "Possible Panda Pregnancy Update[s]".

+Return to China

+The initial ten-year loan was extended by two years due to the COVID-19 pandemic; in September 2023, it was announced that the pair would return to China in December of that year.
+The pandas arrived at the Chengdu Shuangliu International Airport on 5 December 2023.